China - Hong Kong

 Qantas Hong Kong Lounge: opening hours

-Those hours means the Qantas Hong Kong Lounge can be a go-to ahead of most daytime flights by Cathay Pacific, Japan Airlines and Malaysia Airlines as well as overnights by the likes of British Airways, Finnair and Qatar Airways.
+This means the Qantas Hong Kong Lounge can be visited ahead of most regional morning flights by Cathay Pacific, Japan Airlines and Malaysia Airlines as well as those popular long-range overnights by the likes of British Airways, Finnair and Qatar Airways.

 Visiting the Qantas Hong Kong Lounge